joemoose/psiops/docs/zones.md

 Once gameplay shifts from *operational mode* to *combat mode*, the GM organizes your area of action into *zones*.
 Zones divide the battlefield into a connected set of tactical positions, each with a distinct location and significance.

 Zones don't represent mapped areas on a measured grid.
-A single zone might encompass an entire warehouse, or there might be several if crates are scattered throughout.
+A single zone might encompass an entire warehouse, or there might be several if crates are scattered throughout it.
 A zone could be an entire hilltop or a short corridor ending at a door.
 It all depends on the relevant tactical positions in your surrounding battle area.

 You move between zones, not along gridlines.
 Ranges become relationships between zones, not measurements.
-Zones can change based on your or your enemy's actions.
+Zones can change based on your actions or your enemy’s.
 Flipping a table could split a zone into two.
 Tossing tear gas would make the zone hazardous to cross.

-At a minimum, there are three tactical zones at the start of combat: your squad's position, your enemy's position, and the area between the two.
+At a minimum, there are three tactical zones at the start of combat: your squad's position, your enemy's position, and the area between them.

 ## Movement